 DigitalOcean Cloud Firewalls provide a central location for preventing unauthorized traffic from reaching your Droplets that is easy to configure, quick to apply, and automation-friendly.
 Still, organizing the infrastructure can be tricky.

-On the one hand, if you start to create Firewalls without a plan, you can end up with dozens of Firewalls that don’t make a lot of sense.
-On the other, over-complicated planning can lead to analysis paralysis.
+On the one hand, if you start to create firewalls without a plan, you can end up with dozens of firewalls that don't make a lot of sense.
+On the other hand, over-complicated planning can lead to analysis paralysis.

 website running a PHP application with a local MySQL database, there are two distinct roles that need to be fulfilled:

-We could have a single Cloud Firewall with rules to allow both jobs, and for small deployments it would work fine.
-However, if we’re expecting it to scale the app in the future, we can separate these concerns now and create two different Firewalls:
+We could have a single cloud firewall with rules to allow both jobs, and for small deployments it would work fine.
+However, if we're expecting to scale the app in the future, we can separate these concerns now and create two different firewalls:

 webserver-fw: Opens TCP ports 80 (if we allow unencrypted traffic) and 443 (if we are using SSL) to all sources.